 Brioche a Tete

-- 2 c unbleached all-purpose flour
+- 2 cups unbleached all-purpose flour

 - 2.5 tbsp granulated sugar

-- 2 1/4 tsp active dry yeast 1 packet
+- 2 1/4 tsp active dry yeast, 1 packet

-- 1 tsp table salt plus a pinch for the egg wash
+- 1 tsp table salt, plus a pinch for the egg wash

-- 2 large eggs room temperature, plus 1 egg for the egg wash
+- 2 large eggs, room temperature, plus 1 egg for the egg wash

-- 1/4 c whole milk at room temperature
+- 1/4 cup whole milk, at room temperature

-In your mixer’s bowl, combine the flour, sugar, yeast, and salt using the paddle attachment.
+- In your mixer’s bowl, combine the flour, sugar, yeast, and salt using the paddle attachment.
 Stop to add in the 2 eggs and milk.
 Mix on medium-low speed just until the dough starts to clump.
 There should still be some unmixed egg in the dough; that's OK.

-Replace the paddle attachment with the hook attachment.
+- Replace the paddle attachment with the hook attachment.
 Knead on medium speed for 2 minutes.
 Stop to scrape the dough off the sides of the bowl and off the hook.
 Again, knead for another 2 minutes.
 Add in half of the butter (a couple pieces at a time) as the hook attachment continues to knead your dough.
 Stop every minute or so to better incorporate the butter into the dough using your spatula.
 Scrape the dough off the sides of the bowl ￼and hook attachment before adding in the remaining half of butter, a couple pieces at a time.
 Knead the dough for another 2 to 3 minutes.
 Remove your bowl from the stand mixer and use your spatula to spread the butter into the dough as best as possible.
 Dough will be buttery and moist.

-Transfer the expanded dough ball back onto a lightly floured work surface and again knead your dough, folding the sides into the middle at 12, 3, 6, and 9 o'clock.
+- Transfer the expanded dough ball back onto a lightly floured work surface and again knead your dough, folding the sides into the middle at 12, 3, 6, and 9 o'clock.
 Flip the dough over and repeat.
 Place the dough back into the bowl, smooth side up, and cover tightly with plastic wrap.
 Place dough in fridge overnight (or at least 10 hours) for best flavor.

-Roll each piece of dough into a ball shape.
-Then using the side of your hand, with your fingers tightly pressed together (similar to a karate chop motion), press down onto the ball about one-third of the way from one of the edges of the dough ball (leaving one-third of the dough to one side of your hand, and two-thirds of the dough to the other side of your hand).
+- Roll each piece of dough into a ball shape.
+Then using the side of your hand, with your fingers tightly pressed together (similar to a karate chop motion), press down onto the ball about one-third of the way from one of the edges of the dough ball (leaving one-third of the dough on one side of your hand, and two-thirds of the dough on the other side of your hand).
 Saw back and forth just until you've almost cut through the dough, but just before you've actually separated it completely.
 Grab the smaller part of the dough ball (it's head, or tete), and use it to gently lift the dough ball upright.
 Then press the head down into the dough ball's body before placing the entire piece into one of your buttered molds.
 Loosely cover with a large piece of plastic wrap, before repeating this step with the rest of your dough pieces.
 Once all of the pieces have been fitted into the molds, pull the plastic wrap loosely over all the molds and let rise in a warm place for at least 1 hour.